A snapshot of PSU Library from July 2012 – June 2013:

 Learning Resource Center

-The Learning Resource Center, on the Library’s 2nd floor, provides access to both Mac and Windows computers, ADA-accessible computers, scanners, and black & white printing.
+The Learning Resource Center, on the Library’s 2nd floor, provides access to both Mac and Windows computers, wheelchair accessible computers, scanners, and black & white printing.
 It also hosts the Media:Scape station, a collaborative technology enabling students to share a monitor while using their own laptops (or those checked out from the Library).
 Also located on the 2nd floor, the Learning Center, also known as the Tutoring Center, provides the following support services to currently enrolled undergraduate and graduate PSU students: Drop-in peer tutoring, Academic Coaching, Software and Test Preparation Workshops, and Resources, such as textbooks and dictionaries.

 Practice Presentation Rooms